jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     Slaves: list-of-slaves

-When this field is  present, the next lines hold all the names  and links of the slaves associated to the master of the group link.
+When this field is  present, the next lines hold all the names  and links of the slaves associated to the master of the link group.
 There is one slave per line.
 Each line contains one space, the name of the slave, another space, and the link of the slave.